Mick Tucker: Drum kit

-The drum sticks he used from the early 80s were the Promark American Hickory 419.
+The drum sticks he used from the early '80s were the Promark American Hickory 419.
 Tucker had his sticks printed with the Sweet logo and his autograph.

 Drum solos

 Tucker was able to improvise tirelessly and played a seemingly never-ending flow of creative solos.
 He began and ended his drum solos with his rendition of Elmer Bernstein's theme from the 1955 film The Man With the Golden Arm.

 Tucker also used two projection screens that were above his drum riser.
 One screen played a video of him playing the drums, and simultaneously the other video showed him playing timpani.
 He would trade off solos with these videos, then come out front and play the timpani along with a fast Christmas-style recording.
 Just before the band would come back, he would play the Bernstein melody on tubular bells and timpani.
 Tucker tried to make sure his solos appealed to all of the audience.
-Tucker understood that a great performance consisted of great playing technique and presentation in equal doses.
+He understood that a great performance consisted of great playing technique and presentation in equal doses.

 Tucker said of his band Sweet, "At gigs, Andy would mince onstage swinging a handbag and call himself Andre.
 Steven became Stephanie and I changed my name to Michelle.
 Brian was the only one who never really went along with the make-up thing."